In General > s.a. 2D quantum gravity; 3D

 relational vs absolute spacetime debate).

-the many-worlds is possible; The Copenhagen and the statistical ones require
+The Copenhagen and the statistical ones require some

 "mental acrobacies"; & Banks; Susskind; Unruh & Wald.